According to Radius Global Market Research, more than 44 million adults (57%) aged 55 and older used cannabis for pain management in 2018.

 - If you’re married, you’re trying more cannabis and care about research: Consumers consuming the cannabis or hemp products to reduce reliance on prescription medication are more likely to be married (32%) than single (25%).
 The survey found that those who are married were more likely to use cannabis (44%) compared to those who are not (37%).

 Research is continuing to commence.
-Just last month Harvard and MIT alumnus Charles Broderick donated $9M to his alma mater’ for marijuana research, specifically to determine the cognitive and psychological effects.
+Just last month Harvard and MIT alumnus Charles Broderick donated $9M to his alma mater’ for medical marijuana products research, specifically to determine the cognitive and psychological effects.
 Both institutions describe the donation as the largest private funding of marijuana research.

 “Cannabis and hemp usage is increasing with more legalization across the country, but with a billion dollar business on the cusp of exploding into mainstream products, adults are unsure of terminology and lack education.
 While they are more likely to consider trying, they do want more information and this will need to come from the industry itself,” added Gress.